DataDog/go-libddwaf/README.md

 When passing Go values to the WAF, it is necessary to make sure that memory remains valid and does not move until the WAF no longer has any pointers to it.
 We do this by using a `runtime.Pinner`.
-Data passed to a root `Context` is added to a `Context`-associated `runtime.Pinner`; while data passed to a `SubContext` (for ephemeral evaluation) is managed by a transient `runtime.Pinner` that only exists for the duration of the call.
+Data passed to a root `Context` is added to a `Context`-associated `runtime.Pinner`; while data passed to a Subcontext is added to a per-Subcontext runtime.Pinner whose lifetime spans the Subcontext (released on Subcontext.Close)

 ### Typical call to Run()